 After reading here and there, Linux has fulfilled these needs.
-Linux is also free because it is licensed as an open-source, can be used without the need to pay like the next door’s operating system.
+Linux is also free because it is licensed as an open-source, and can be used without the need to pay like the next door’s operating system.

 The longer I tried Linux, I began to learn many things.
 And I’m addicted to Linux (So far I’ve used 4 different Linux distributions: Ubuntu, Debian, Linux Mint, and Kubuntu).
 This operating system is not created by a large company that pays its employees to write binary codes.

-Therefore, of course there are still many obstacles here and there on Linux (especially when you install the beta version).
+Therefore, of course, there are still many obstacles here and there on Linux (especially when you install the beta version).
 Sometimes this operating system does not support laptop hardware, the speaker does not sound out, or the laptop touchpad cannot be moved.

 Robust operating system.
 Done by many people and communities from various parts of the world with one common interest: creating a better computing system for the world.
 It’s different from the goal of the giant company’s operating system, right?
 When all is measured by numbers (read: $).

 Linux is a real example of what is called altruism.
-I’m amazed by how the thing works: Cross-country organic community networks, willing to give their time to coding, polish this operating system to be better and better.
+I’m amazed by how the thing works: Cross-country organic community networks, willing to give their time to coding, and polish this operating system to be better and better.

-This altruism is done with the belief that a good life is when other people feel the same kindness as what we feel.
+This altruism is done with the belief that a good life is when other people feel the same kindness as we feel.

 Linux is the new drug.
 And I’m definitely addicted.